wknechtel/3d-bin-pack/README.md

 A set of C programs that calculate the best fit for boxes on a pallet, and visualize the result.

+PLEASE NOTE: This code has begun its journey towards modernity.
+Check out its more portable and easier-to-read version, called [boxologic](https://github.com/exad/boxologic).
+This is where all future development will occur, as this particular repo is left here as an archive, for posterity.

 History and Future
 ------------------